-Policies: (A) Locate new structures inland from the shoreline setback to conserve open space, minimize interference with natural shoreline processes, and minimize loss of improvements due to erosion; x (B) Prohibit construction of private erosion-protection structures seaward of the shoreline, except when they result in improved aesthetic and engineering solutions to erosion at the sites and do not interfere with existing recreational and waterline activities; x (C) Minimize the construction of public erosion-protection structures seaward of the shoreline; х (D) Prohibit private property owners from creating a public nuisance by inducing or cultivating the private property owner's vegetation in a beach transit corridor; and x (E) Prohibit private property owners from creating a public nuisance by allowing the private property owner's unmaintained vegetation to interfere or encroach upon a beach transit corridor. Х
+BEA ICH PROTECTION Obj iective: Protect beaches for public use and recreation.
+Pol icies: (A) Locate new structures inland from the shoreline setback to conserve open space, minimize interference with natural shoreline processes, and minimize loss of improvements due to erosion; x (B) Prohibit construction of private erosion-protection structures seaward of the shoreline, except when they result in improved aesthetic and engineering solutions to erosion at the sites and do not interfere with existing recreational and waterline activities; Х (C) Minimize the construction of public erosion-protection structures seaward of the shoreline; Х (D) Prohibit private property owners from creating a public nuisance by inducing or cultivating the private property owner's vegetation in a beach transit corridor; and Х (E) Prohibit private property owners from creating a public nuisance by allowing the private property owner's unmaintained vegetation to interfere or encroach upon a beach transit corridor. x

 Discussion: As HoKua Place is located approximately a half-mile inland from the shoreline, this objective is not applicable.
-The HoKua Place project site is located in an undeveloped area mauka of the Kapa'a Bypass Road and immediately mauka of Kapa'a town.
+The HoKua Place Project site is located in an undeveloped area mauka of the Kapa'a Bypass Road and immediately mauka of Kapa'a town.